In a nutshell

-How and when is the master shot used in production?
+How and when to use the master shot in production?

 You’re probably familiar with some of the most common shots used in film: the close-up, the medium shot, the American shot and so on.
 These shots describe the size of the frame itself.
-Although the word “master shot” doesn’t necessarily describe the size of the frame.
-Rather, its purpose in the context of storytelling.
-It is typically an all-seeing wide shot because it requires that the entirety of the set, including all characters involved, be contained in it.
+However, the word “master shot” doesn’t necessarily describe the size of the frame, but rather, its purpose in the context of storytelling.
+It is typically an all-seeing wide shot because it needs to contain the entirety of the set, including all characters involved.

 Here’s the sequence of events in a typical narrative production:

 - First, there’s a rehearsal with the actors in the scene

 - Next, the actors hold a “marking rehearsal,” open to the whole crew.
 During this, camera assistants mark the floor with every actor’s position and/or moves